AI Laws in California (CA)

 Penalties for non-compliance

 The financial consequences of non-compliance under SB 942 are real and enforceable now.
-California sets a maximum civil penalty of $5,000/day per violation.
+California sets a maximum civil penalty of $5,000 per violation; each day is a discrete violation.
 Penalties accumulate per violation — meaning a company that has deployed an AI tool to thousands of consumers without required disclosures faces compounding exposure, not a single capped fine.
 Consumer AI violations in California may also attract federal coordination: the FTC's Operation AI Comply sweep (September 2024) demonstrated that state and federal enforcers share intelligence on companies with widespread AI disclosure failures.

 What to do now